maihd/fun-with-unity/NativeProgramming/C#_Interop.md

 # Introduction
-Simple guideline to interop C# with native code (both side, its mean native code can C# code).
+Simple guideline to interop C# with native code (both side, its mean native code can call C# code).